plausible/docs/docs/top-referrers.md

 <img alt="Custom goal conversion rate" src={useBaseUrl('img/custom-goal-conversion-rate.png')} />

-Due to the privacy-first nature of Plausible and the fact that we don't use cookies and other long-term identifiers, the conversion attribution is based on last-click attribution.
-The referral source of the visit on which the purchase was made will be credited for that conversion.
+Due to Plausible’s privacy-first approach—without using cookies or long-term identifiers—conversion attribution relies on last-click attribution.
+This means the referral source of the visit leading to the purchase is credited for the conversion.

 ## How to reduce the volume of dark traffic